databio/databio_genomes/README.md

 This repository contains the files to build and archive our labs's reference genome assets to serve with [`refgenieserver`](https://github.com/databio/refgenieserver) at http://refgenomes.databio.org.

 The whole process is scripted, starting from this repository.
-From here, we download the input data (FASTA files, GTF files etc.), use `refgenie build` to create all of these assets in a local refgenie instance, and then use `refgenieserver archive` to build the server archives, and finally serve them with a refgenieserver instance by calling `refgenieserver serve`.
+From here, we download the input data (FASTA files, GTF files etc.), use `refgenie build` to create all of these assets in a local refgenie instance, and then use `refgenieserver archive` to build the server archives, and finally serve them with a refgenieserver instance.

 # Asset PEP